Primary Care Networks

 The networks are based on GP registered lists, serving a population of around 30,000 to 50,000.
 They are small enough to provide the personal care and benefits for patients and GPs, but large enough to have impact and economies of scale through better collaboration between practices and others in the local health and social care system.

-There are five PCNs across North East Lincolnshire which are named as follows:
+As of 1st April 2020 there are three PCNs across North East Lincolnshire which are named as follows:

 - Meridian Health Group